What is Bitgert (BRISE): A look at the ‘next big thing’

 - Do any exchanges list BRISE?

-Questions surround the ownership structure and operating procedures of Bitgert.
+Questions surround Bitgert’s ownership structure and operating procedures, however.
 In this article we tackle these questions and search for some answers.

 Is Bitgert’s audit service legitimate?